barajus/cl-piat/README.md

 Prerequisites
 ------------------------
-* Running this simulation roughly 23G of Ram (by default only pod1, superspines and edge are started.
-Full topology will use ~35G)
+* Running this simulation roughly uses 23G of Ram (by default only pod1, superspines and edge are started.
+Full topology will uses ~35G)
 * Internet connectivity is required from the hypervisor.
 Multiple packages are installed on both the switches and servers when the lab is created.
 * Download this repository locally with `git clone https://github.com/CumulusNetworks/cl-piat.git`
 * Download the NetQ Telemetry Server from https://cumulusnetworks.com/downloads/#product=NetQ%20Virtual&hypervisor=Vagrant.
 You need to be logged into the site to access this.
 Choose NetQ 1.3.